Vishwa-Thangapandiyan/local-rag-pipeline/README.md

 pip install pypdf ollama chromadb
 ```

-**Add your PDFs** to the `docs/` folder, then run:
+**Run the pipeline:**
 ```bash
 python rag.py
 ```

-Type your question when prompted and the pipeline will retrieve relevant context from your documents and generate an answer.
+Type your question when prompted.
+The pipeline will retrieve relevant context from the docs, generate an answer, print the source documents used, and then automatically run the 20-question retrieval eval.

 ---